geomesa/geomesa.github.io/_posts/2014-05-16-geomesa-tubeselect.md

 #### More About Parsing Twitter JSON

-The JSON object returned from the tweets stream is documented on the [Twitter developer site](https://dev.twitter.com/docs/platform-objects/tweets) and describes each parameter in the json object.
-For this tutorial we'll be interested in these fields:
+The JSON object returned from the tweets stream is documented on the [Twitter developer site](https://dev.twitter.com/docs/platform-objects/tweets).
+For this tutorial we'll be interested in the following fields:

 * **"coordinates"** - a [geoJSON](http://www.geojson.org/) object with lat/lon (do not use the deprecated geo field)
 * **"user"** - the user object